 COMMITMENT TO OUR COMMUNITY

 As a bilingual speaker, Attorney Franco provides an array of free legal services to English and Spanish speakers in her community.
-For the last eight years, she has participated in the LACBA Immigration Court Pro-Bono Representation Panel, assisting immigrants who appear without an attorney and educating them on avoiding “notario” fraud and unethical attorneys.
-Furthermore, she holds monthly legal clinics at Community Lawyers in Compton.
+For many years she participated in the LACBA Immigration Court Pro-Bono Representation Panel, assistingimmigrants who appear without an attorney and educating them on avoiding “notario” fraud and unethical attorneys.
+Furthermore, she and her attorneys hold monthly legal clinics at Community Lawyers Incorporated in Compton.

-In addition, Attorney Franco strives to demystify the profession of immigration law for young minds, which is why she designated an internship opportunity for individuals interested in immigration law to gain exposure to various components and manage their own cases with the direct supervision of an attorney.
-The objective of the program is to expose youth to a reputable immigration law practice, and create a solid and talented pipeline of legal advocates to strengthen our profession and, ultimately, help more immigrants.
+In addition, Attorney Franco strives to demystify a profession in immigration law for young minds, which is why she created the FLG Paid Internship Program.
+The internship program provides an opportunity for individuals interested in immigration law to gain exposure to various components and manage their own cases with the direct supervision of an attorney.
+The objective of the program is to expose minds passionate about helping our immigrant community to a reputableimmigration law practice, and create a solid and talented pipeline of legal advocates to strengthen our profession and, ultimately, help more immigrants.

 Attorney Franco has generated a strong presence for herself, and her law firm, in the community.
 Below are the organizations and associations Attorney Franco and Franco Law Group have maintained: